 If your objective is to sell on Twitter, discounts and deals are a great way to drive conversions – but these sales-focused tweets need to be outweighed by regular tweets to avoid your feed looking too pushy.
 There’s no hard and fast rule about what constitutes too little and too much, but if more than a third of your tweets are about getting people to buy something it’s probably worth dialling it back a bit.
 This is one of the harder things to master when learning how to use Twitter for business and requires a certain amount of intuition about how much is too much.

 Twitter doesn’t have to be a one person job, and a great way of making your feed more lively and decreasing the response time to interactions is getting more people involved.
 Select employees you trust and let them update your Twitter feed.
 It’s a good idea to set some guidelines, but give them the freedom to have some fun with it.

 Although just a brief introduction on how to use Twitter for business, these seven pointers will provide you with a solid foundation for a successful feed, helping you generate leads, increase conversions, and have fun at the same time.
 If you’ve got questions about how to get started on Twitter, or already have an account but need help growing your following, get in touch with one of our experts here at Vu.
-We also offer a wide range of social media services, from full management to training for your team.
+We also offer a wide range of social media training services for your team.

 Do you know anyone who may be interested in this project?